Accessory Dwelling Units- Facts & Benefits Every Homeowner Should Know

 Increase Home Value

-Home values in San Diego continue to rise.
+Home values continue to rise.
 Adding to the amount of living space on your property will accelerate that increase.
-Plus, San Diego home remodeling experts can include the latest amenities and features in your ADU, which will attract and appeal to both renters and buyers.
+Plus, home remodeling experts can include the latest amenities and features in your ADU, which will attract and appeal to both renters and buyers.

-While the rules for building ADUs vary from city to city within San Diego County, it’s important to know that there are various codes and regulations, size and provisions, zoning and location standards, and rental terms that apply to Accessory Dwelling Units.
+While the rules for building ADUs vary from city to city, it’s important to know that there are various codes and regulations, size and provisions, zoning and location standards, and rental terms that apply to Accessory Dwelling Units.
 You need to consider these when you’re deciding if it’s a good choice to build an ADU on your property.

-For the purposes of this article, we’ll focus on the current regulations for the City of San Diego.
-While you can go to SanDiego.gov to find this information, if you choose Kanna Construction for your project, we’ll make sure you’re in compliance with all requirements to ensure your ADU project goes smoothly.
+For the purposes of this article, we’ll focus on the current regulations for the local area.
+If you choose Kanna Construction & Remodeling for your project, we’ll make sure you’re in compliance with all requirements to ensure your ADU project goes smoothly.

 ADU and JADU Size and Provisions

-While we already referred to the provision and size requirements for an ADU and JADU in San Diego, it’s worth reiterating.
+While we already referred to the provision and size requirements for an ADU and JADU, it’s worth reiterating.

 ADUs are 1,200 sq ft or less and provide independent living facilities, including permanent provisions for living, sleeping, eating, cooking, and sanitation.